 Collecting and putting these photographs together in a more stable platform can help to reflect upon the representation and visibility of migrants in contemporary Spanish society.
 It is precisely in that process of appropriation that I have cropped out the customs and police badges to focus attention on the experience these men and women have just gone through.

-30y3 is an independent platform devoted to spreading and supporting the work of contemporary Spanish photographers.
+30y3 is an independent platform and archive devoted to spreading and supporting the work of contemporary photographers from Spain and beyond.

 Designing and coding this website was possible thanks to a grant of Ministerio de Educación, Cultura y Deporte.
 Web hosting is sponsored by Dinahosting.